The Best Old-School Drive-in Theaters Around the U.S.

 Middle River, Maryland

 Standing 52 feet high by 120 feet wide, the screen at Bengies will live in your memory a very long time: It's the biggest in the US.
 Tune in to 105.3 FM or AM 830 to hear the show, and they’ll also rent you a radio if you need one, no problem.
 Open rain or shine, Bengies' season usually runs March through October; maybe longer, if it’s warm enough.
-(The snack bar will conveniently also sell you several forms of bug repellant; those warm nights can get itchy.)
-On Memorial Day and Labor Day weekends, the theater plays movies ’til dawn.
-Admission is $10 for adults, and $5 for children ages 4-10.
-You can sign up to get notifications about special invitation-only events, too.
+(The snack bar will conveniently also sell you several forms of bug repellant in addition to popcorn, egg rolls, burgers, pizza, and donuts.

 Fort Worth, Texas